kevd1337/twitpulse-core/README.md

 ## Running the web application locally

-For convenience a simple webapp / JSON APIs for invoking the twitter sentiment predictor is provided, the following outlines how to run them.
+For convenience a simple web APIs for invoking the twitter sentiment predictor is provided, the following outlines how to run them.

 The following environment variables are used by the twitpulse-core's web api: